dplusplus1024/bitcorn-hole/INSTRUCTIONS.md

 ## Winning the Game
 - The game ends once both players have collectively reached a predetermined total score (e.g., 7 points).
-- The player with the highest score at the end wins, but both players enjoy instant bitcoin payments for each point scored.
+- The player with the highest score at the end wins, but both players enjoy instant bitcoin payments for each point.

 ## Disclaimer
 These rules are subject to change, and this software is experimental.
 While rare, false negatives or false positives may occur during gameplay.